bl9kes/weather-app/README.md

-Just messing around trying to learn more about APIs
+Just messing around, trying to learn more about APIs

-# 🌤️ Weather Dashboard
+# Weather Dashboard

 A simple and responsive weather dashboard built with **React**.
 Users can search for any city to view current weather conditions using data from the **OpenWeatherMap API**.

 ---

-## 🚀 Features
+## Features

-- 🔍 Search by city name
+- Search by city name
-- 🌡️ View temperature, humidity, wind, and weather description
+- View temperature, humidity, wind, and weather description
-- 🎯 Live API integration with OpenWeatherMap
+- Live API integration with OpenWeatherMap
-- ⏳ Loading and error handling
+- Loading and error handling
-- 💡 Responsive design for desktop and mobile
+- Responsive design for desktop and mobile

 ---

-## 🛠️ Built With
+## Built With

 - [React](https://reactjs.org/)
 - [OpenWeatherMap API](https://openweathermap.org/api)